tobx/rust-cli-app-template/README.md

-# Rust CLI application template
+# CLI application template for Rust

-This is an opinionated Rust CLI application starter template.
+This is an opinionated CLI application starter template for [Rust](https://www.rust-lang.org/).

 ## Instructions